-CCPX 6335 - Practicum in clinical intervention
+CCPX 6335 - No Title Found in Banner

 Permission required.
 For second-year doctoral students in clinical psychology, two semesters, 3-4 points each semester.
 Supervised practice in psychotherapy as staff members of the Dean Hope Center.

 CCPX 6336 - Advanced practicum in clinical intervention